Inotila/by_ino_ati/README.md

 The owner can user this to get data to communicate directly with site users.

 ## Future Features
-1. An Status to bar that will show the availabilty of the arts pieces and their prices
+1. A Status to bar that will show the availability of the arts pieces and their prices
 2. Users will be able to share post to other apps
 3. Users will be able to make bids on art pieces
 4. User will be able to like content from the grid view page to